paperless-ngx/paperless-ngx/docs/scanners.rst

 5. Add the username and password to the respective fields (Consider creating a user just for your Doxie)
 6. Click *Submit* at the bottom of the page

-Congrats, you can now scan directly from your Doxie to your Paperless-ng instance!
+Congrats, you can now scan directly from your Doxie to your Paperless-ngx instance!